 Audax, Managing Director

 Don Bramley is a Managing Director with Audax Group, a leading middle market private capital investment firm.
-Over the last 17 years, Don has played an integral role in building Audax’ private equity business, having been involved in nearly 200 transactions and having served as chairman or director of 39 of Audax’ portfolio companies.
-Prior to Audax, Don was a Partner with The Parthenon Group, a strategic advisory firm, a Managing Director with Meredith, Martin & Kaye, an investment management company, and in varying roles with FMC Corporation’s corporate development department and Salomon Brothers’ corporate finance department.
-Don received his B.A. from Middlebury College in 1988, where he majored in economics, and his M.B.A. from Harvard Business School in 1993.
+Over the last 17 years, Don has played an integral role in building Audax’s private equity business, having been involved in nearly 200 transactions and having served as chairman or director of 39 of Audax’s portfolio companies.
+Prior to Audax, Don was a Partner with The Parthenon Group, a strategic advisory firm; was a Managing Director with Meredith, Martin & Kaye, an investment management company; and served in varying roles with FMC Corporation’s corporate development department and Salomon Brothers’ corporate finance department.
+Don received his B.A. from Middlebury College, where he majored in economics, and his M.B.A. from Harvard Business School.
 Additionally, Don serves on the President’s Leadership Council at Middlebury College and previously served as a trustee of the Fessenden School in West Newton, Massachusetts, for five terms, including two terms as board President.

-Katie has spent the majority of her working career involved in the not-for-profit world.
-Currently, she serves on the Board of Ambassadors of The Steppingstone Foundation, a not-for-profit organization focused on programs to prepare underserved students for educational success that leads to college.
+Katie has spent the majority of her working career in the not-for-profit world.
+Currently, she serves on the Board of Ambassadors of the Steppingstone Foundation, which focuses on programs to prepare underserved students for educational success that leads to college.
 Additionally, Katie serves on Middlebury College’s President’s Leadership Council.
-Previously, Katie was on the Board of Directors for Boston Children’s Hospital Center for Media and Child Health where she took a leadership role on the Strategic Planning Committee.
-She has also held numerous positions in a volunteer capacity within the school systems and sports teams of her four children over the past 21 years.
+Previously, Katie was on the Board of Directors for Boston Children’s Hospital Center for Media and Child Health, where she took a leadership role on the Strategic Planning Committee.
+She has also held numerous volunteer positions with the school systems and sports teams of her four children.

 After spending nearly two decades working for an investment bank, Allison retired and turned her attention to non-profit organizations focusing on education and building stronger communities.
 Since 2014, Allison has consulted with Community Consulting Team for Boston Preparatory Charter School and EV Kids, which has deepened her understanding of the challenges for Boston students.
 She currently volunteers for Combined Jewish Philanthropy on the Strategic Planning and JLE Committees, as an MBA Advisory Board Member for Dartmouth’s Tuck School of Business, as an Investment Committee Member for Temple Israel Endowment, and as a Finance Committee Member for Jewish Big Brother Big Sister.